zchapman24/Pokemon-Team-Builder/README.md

 Live Server extension

 To Run Locally
-Download or clone this repository.
+Download or clone this repository: https://github.com/zchapman24/Pokemon-Team-Builder.git npm init npm install
 Run index.html with live server in your browser.

 Credits
 Built by Zak Chapman for Supra Coders project